 My biggest pet peeve around my house is our kitchen trash.
 If the trash is overflowing or if it stinks, apparently I am the only one that can see or smell it.

-Well, to help with the odor issue, I’ve learned that you can sprinkle some used coffee grounds in the bottom of the can it will help to keep your trash can odor free.
+Well, to help with the odor issue, I’ve learned that you can sprinkle some used coffee grounds at the bottom of the can.
+It will help keep your trashcan odor-free.

 6. Homemade Drain-O

 Do you ever get clogged drains?
-It is a common household malfunction.
-Well, don’t worry about purchasing expensive products from your local store.
+It is a common household problem.
+Don’t worry about purchasing expensive products from your local store.
 Or even worse, having to pay for someone to come unclog your drains.

 Oh no, instead just put your old coffee grounds to work.
 When you run them down your drain because they can be a little abrasive they will actually scrub your drain pipes for you.

 Coffee grounds won’t actually fix a dent, but they will fix a scratch in dark wood.
-If you have a piece of furniture that is a darker wood and has a nasty scratch in it, don’t toss it.
+If you have a piece of furniture that is a darker wood and has a nasty scratch in it, there’s hope.

-You might remember when you could buy those cute little polar bears that were hugging that were meant to hold your baking soda inside the fridge.
-Either way, the whole purpose was to allow baking soda to sit discretely in your fridge and help kill the odors that often develop behind those doors.
+You might recall when you could buy those cute little polar bears that were hugging, that were meant to hold your baking soda inside the fridge.
+The whole purpose was to allow the baking soda to sit discretely in your fridge and help kill the odors that often develop behind those doors.

-Some recipes call for coffee grounds.
-You might not have ever really thought of it, but they are actually quite common in desserts or used as a rub for meats.
+Another way you can reuse coffee grounds is by adding them to recipes.
+You might not have thought of it, but they are actually quite common in desserts or used as a rub for meats.

-Well, if you ever decide to try some of these recipes realize that used coffee grounds will work just as well as fresh coffee grounds.
-Here is a recipe to get you started.
+If you ever decide to try some of those recipes, know that used coffee grounds will work just as well as fresh coffee grounds.
+This recipe will get you started.

 10. Make It Your Maid